Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

    * - Step
      - Description
    * - **1**
-     - Switch off the Motosuiveur® cabinet (The Motosuiveurs should be driven manually)
+     - Switch off the MotoSuiveur cabinet (The MotoSuiveurs should be driven manually)
    * - **2**
      - | Dismantle the worm cover of the MS
        | |manual-service-brake-motosuiveur-backup-01|